-I once had a dream where God revealed himself to me.
+I once had a dream, another experience like a theophany except it was more of a Christophany, where God showed himself to me.
 It left an indelible mark on me, and I remember it well.
 I was a young adult when I had it.
 I know for the most part that night dreams stem from our thoughts while awake (conscious mind).
 When we sleep, the mind (the unconscious part) is trying to organize, make sense of maybe even archive those thoughts and impressions.

 My dream took place in a room, bathed in luminous whiteness, yet I couldn’t see any walls.
 It was crowded with people pressed up against each other with restless fidgeting.
 I was at peace.
 I was there to look for a person who was going to make an appearance.
 I just wanted a glimpse.
 In my dream, that person turned out to be Jesus.
 He entered, and I could see Him although He was surrounded by many, many people.
 Then He made eye contact with me and the appearance of people fade somewhat.
 I was far from Him, but He looked right at me.
 I distinctly remember a message being passed to me from His gaze: it was telling me He knew who I am and I am significant to Him.